vibeRunner/scrapyard/README.md

 -----
 ## [utils](utils)
 ### Alarm
-Simple alarm with TTS message activacting on specified time.
-It works on macOS, not so sure about Linux or Windows
+Simple alarm with TTS message activacting on specified time. works on macOS
 ### BinaryClock
-Simple raspberry pi clock displaying binary values on LED's connected together with cables and resistors.
-I can provide photos of the circuit, just hmu
+Simple raspberry pi clock displaying time in binary on LED's connected together with cables and resistors.
 ### Brute1V4N
-More of a silly idea, it's supposed to generate all possible combinations with letters up to 20 character string.
-And yes, I could make one loop for going after every character in the password!
-It was just a long time ago.
+More of a silly idea executed in a weird way, it's supposed to generate all possible combinations with letters up to 20 character string. who knew that 20 nested loops is the maximum...
 ### caesar
 The most basic script there is, with a very obvious twist. it just plays around with Caesar ciphers.
 If you don't know the "key", just use its' bruteforcing function!
 ### SummoningStone